Skip to main content

 Who it is for

-If a victim or offender is being supported by a Criminal Justice System (CJS) agency or partner, we will keep that organisation up to date with an RJ referral.
-They will be involved in the assessment process.
+If a victim or offender is being supported by a Criminal Justice System (CJS) agency or partner, RJ Dorset can, with the consent of the participant, share relevant information for risk assessment, suitability and participant support.

 How to refer